tobek/headsoak/notes.md

 })
 l.update({"body":"yo some words", "id": 0})
 l.search("word") // returns one result
-l.search("some") // returns no results
+l.search("some") // returns no results - is "some" just a stop word? if so, and l.search("some word") works, we're good

 ## TODO